 Speed of entering and exiting trades

 Day Traders, don’t hold trades out of market hours, particularly over the weekend.
 They do this to protect against unexpected news that may rock the markets.
-As a Day Trader for over 14 years, my suggestion is to follow the same principle.
+As a Day Trader, my suggestion is to follow the same principle.
 Seek to protect yourself against market dynamics you can never hope to control.
-Simple principle, do not hold trades in the markets when they are closed
+Simple principle, do not hold trades in the markets when they are closed.

 People are able to Day Trade using specialty software called a trading platform.
 They can do this either via a broker, or directly to a stock exchange.
 We access the exchange directly and receive the “true price”, not the price that the broker chooses.
 Traders connected to an exchange use a clearing house, negating a conventional broker.

 A trading platform provides you with real time data for a given market and displays this data in the form of a chart.
 It is this chart that you use to make your market predictions.
 The trading platform also allows you to execute trades, live into the markets, when you choose to.

 Day Trading markets and products

 In this section we will look at popular Day Trading markets and why Futures is our market of choice.